Architectural features of the Great pyramid.

 The Queens chamber is one of the greatest mysteries of the pyramid.
 It's deliberate placement in the centre of the pyramid gives it a significance which is increased by the curious fact that it was disguised by so many numerous hidden doorways and stone-slabs.

-2.25) The 'Well-shaft' - In the 1830's Captain G. B. Caviglia cleared the descending passage of debris, exposing the 'pit' for the first time since the Pyramid had first been opened by Al Mamun.
+In the 1830's Captain G. B. Caviglia cleared the descending passage of debris, exposing the 'pit' for the first time since the Pyramid had first been opened by Al Mamun.
 At the same time, Caviglia also discovered and opened the 'well-shaft'.
 Its upper opening was concealed at the point where the horizontal passage to the Queens Chamber branches off.
 Clearing the debris from the well-shaft is said to have improved the otherwise stifling air quality in the Pit and Descending Passage.

-The Well shaft lies precisely on an E-W plane parallel to the pyramids passages and chambers.
+Click here for larger imageThe Well-shaft lies precisely on an E-W plane parallel to the pyramids passages and chambers.
 It can be separated into seven sections, with the upper three sections passing through 60 ft of limestone masonry and the lower segments being tunnelled through another 150ft of natural rock.
 With the exception of section C which was tunnelled through the masonry in a rough and irregular manner, and section G, two of whose squarish sides were left rough and not quite horizontal; all the other sections are straight, precise, carefully finished, and uniformly angled throughout their lengths.
-The Edgar brothers showed conclusively that the upper short horizontal passage (A), as well as the vertical section (B), were part of the original construction (Section B is precisely the same length as D).
-They also found that the lower vertical section (D) was built with masonry blocks as it passed through the 'Grotto' in the bedrock.
+The Edgar brothers showed conclusively that the upper short horizontal passage, as well as the vertical section were part of the original construction.
+The two vertical sections at the top are of equal length).
+They also found that the lower vertical section was built with masonry blocks as it passed through the 'Grotto' in the bedrock.
 It could only have been so constructed when the rock face was still exposed, before the grotto was covered with the masonry of the pyramid.

-Extract from the Edgar Brothers (Vol II) - The mouth of the Well is formed by a portion of the ramp on the west side having been broken away: and the appearance of the masonry surrounding this Well-mouth suggests the thought of the once covering ramp-stone having been violently burst out from underneath….In addition to the breaking of the ramp-stone at the head of the well-shaft, a portion of the lower end of the floor of the Grand Gallery appears to have been forcibly removed.
+Extract from the Edgar Brothers (Vol II) - The mouth of the well is formed by a portion of the ramp on the west side having been broken away: and the appearance of the masonry surrounding this Well-mouth suggests the thought of the once covering ramp-stone having been violently burst out from underneath�In addition to the breaking of the ramp-stone at the head of the well-shaft, a portion of the lower end of the floor of the Grand Gallery appears to have been forcibly removed.

-'There is incontrovertible evidence that the well Shaft is an original feature that was dug from the top down…a close examination of the chisel marks on the topside of the blocks that surround the upper entranced to the shaft reveals that it was chiselled out from above'.
+'There is incontrovertible evidence that the well Shaft is an original feature that was dug from the top down�a close examination of the chisel marks on the topside of the blocks that surround the upper entranced to the shaft reveals that it was chiselled out from above'.
 (10)

 Extract from Great Pyramid Passages: Vol I - 'We have taken a number of photographs and careful measurements of the lower end of the Well, where it enters at the west wall of the Descending Passage - See Plate X. The opening in the wall is rather broken and rough around the edges, although the sides are, in a general way, vertical and square with the top.
 Professor Flinders Petrie believes that the opening was at one time concealed by a stone' and that 'Al Mamoun's workmen made their way down the Well shaft from its upper end in the Grand Gallery, and forced the concealing block of stone from its position at the lower end'.
 (14)

-Comment - It feels significant that it terminates at the same level as the 'Queens' passage and chamber.
+Comments - It feels significant that the opening of the well-shaft is on the same level as the 'Queens' passage and chamber.
 That it was blocked (built over), for a section towards the top end during construction, but not completely to the top, is also significant.
 There must have been a good reason for concealing it and re-entering it.
 Yet we can assume that it was not meant to be found easily yet probably intended for 'reasonably easy access' at a later date.
-Whoever completed the tunnelling had a plan from which to work by in order to make the final connection and that whoever cut it was privy to that information.
-'It is also possible that the short passage that connects the two sets of chambers in the Bent pyramid, which is clearly not part of the original design, was also tunnelled by robbers who knew the layout'.
-(10) Why is it so long?

 Pochan (16) manages to 'clear away' the issue of rubble at the bottom of the tunnel.
 He quotes Coutelle, from the Napoleonic expedition who recorded the following: